 There are a number of ways to connect your PS4 controller to your PC, and we have them all covered here.

 In the new window, make sure Bluetooth is set to “On.”

 With your controller off, hold the “Share” and “PS” buttons on the DualShock 4 until the light bar starts flashing.

 Your controller should appear in the “Manage Bluetooth devices” window on your PC as “Wireless Controller.”
-Click “Pair” then enter a passcode of your choice and click Next.
+Click “Pair,” then enter a passcode of your choice and click Next.

 Your controller is now connected, and you can play any game that has support for the PS4 controller (such as the excellent Rocket League) as well as any games you may have running on emulators.
 It’s worth noting that the vast majority of controller-compatible Steam games are only compatible with Xbox controllers, but we’ll get to that in a moment.

-Connect your PS4 controller to your PC using a micro-USB cable, and you’re good to go.
+If you don’t have Bluetooth, connect your PS4 controller to your PC using a micro-USB cable, and you’re good to go.

 It’s less of a problem than it used to be, but there are still many games out there that support Xbox controllers but not PS4 controllers (particularly with games outside of Steam).
 To maximize the compatibility of your PS4 controller, register it as an Xinput controller, which will essentially make Windows read it as an Xbox controller.

 The best tool for this is DS4Windows, an open-source app that lets you reprogram your PS4 controller as an Xinput controller.